Sylvanus Olympio: Political career

 Olympio became active in the domestic and international struggle to gain independence for Togo following World War II.
 Since Togo was not formally a French colony, but was a trustee under the rules of the League of Nations and then the United Nations, Olympio petitioned the United Nations Trusteeship Council for a host of issues pushing toward independence.
 His 1947 petition to the Trusteeship Council was the first petition for resolution of grievances taken to the United Nations.
-Domestically he founded the Comité de l'unité togolaise (CUT) which became the major party opposing French control over Togo.
+Domestically, he founded the Comité de l'unité togolaise (CUT), which became the major party opposing French control over Togo.

-Olympio's party boycotted most of the elections during the 1950s within Togo because of the heavy French involvement in the elections (including the 1956 election that made Nicolas Grunitzky, the brother to Olympio's wife, the Prime Minister of the colony as head of the Togolese Progress Party).
+Olympio's party boycotted most of the elections during the 1950s within Togo because of the heavy French involvement in the elections (including the 1956 election that made Nicolas Grunitzky – who was the brother of Olympio's wife – the Prime Minister of the colony as head of the Togolese Progress Party).
 In 1954, Olympio was arrested by the French authorities and his right to vote and run for office were suspended.
-However, his petitions to the Trusteeship Council led to the 1958 elections where French control over the elections were limited, although involvement remained significant and Olympio's CUT party was able to win every elected position in the national council.
+However, his petitions to the Trusteeship Council led to the 1958 elections, where French control over the elections was limited, although involvement remained significant and Olympio's CUT party was able to win every elected position in the national council.
 The French were then forced to restore Olympio's right to hold office and he became the Prime Minister of the Togo colony and began pressing for independence.

-From 1958 until 1961, Olympio served as the prime minister of Togo and also served as the minister of finance, minister of foreign affairs, and minister of justice for the colony.
-He connected with many of the other independence struggles throughout the continent; for example making Ahmed Sékou Touré, first president of Guinea, conseiller special to his government in 1960.
+From 1958 until 1961, Olympio served as prime minister of Togo and also served as the minister of finance, minister of foreign affairs, and minister of justice for the colony.
+He connected with many of the other independence struggles throughout the continent; for example, making Ahmed Sékou Touré, first president of Guinea, conseiller special to his government in 1960.
 In 1961, as part of the transition of power away from French control, the country voted for a president and affirmed the Constitution developed by Olympio and his party.
-Olympio defeated Grunitzky with over 90% of the vote to become the first president of Togo and the Constitution was approved.
+Olympio defeated Grunitzky with more than 90% of the vote to become the first president of Togo and the Constitution was approved.